DougLau/earthwyrm/earthwyrm-bin/README.md

 ## Installation

-These instructions are for Linux (tested on Fedora)
+These instructions have been tested on Fedora Linux.

 ```bash
 cargo install earthwyrm-bin